Pello Bilbao: Bahrain–McLaren (2020–present)

 Bilbao finished on the overall podium at the 2022 UAE Tour, taking a third-place stage finish at Jebel Hafeet on the final day.
-At the Tour of the Basque Country, Bilbao won a small group sprint on the third stage into Amurrio; he ultimately finished the race in fifth overall.
+At the Tour of the Basque Country, Bilbao won a small group sprint on the third stage into Amurrio; he finished the race in fifth overall.
 His next start was at the Tour of the Alps, where he again won a small group sprint, winning the second stage into Lana.
-Having finished second on the first stage, Bilbao assumed the race lead – which he would hold until the final day, when he lost forty seconds to three riders, who ultimately moved ahead of him in the general classification.
+Having finished second on the first stage, Bilbao assumed the race lead – which he would hold until the final day, when he lost forty seconds to three riders who moved ahead of him in the general classification.
 At the Giro d'Italia, Bilbao finished in third place on the opening stage in Hungary, behind Mathieu van der Poel and Biniam Girmay.
-Bilbao held a top-ten position in the general classification for the duration of the race, ultimately finishing fifth overall, for the second time in three editions.
+Bilbao held a top-ten position in the general classification for the duration of the race, finishing fifth overall for the second time in three editions.

 Bilbao took an early season win on stage three of the 2023 Tour Down Under, going on to finish third overall.
 In July he won his first Tour de France stage on stage 10 from the breakaway.
-He dedicated his victory to fellow teammate Gino Mäder following his death at the Tour de Suisse weeks prior.
+He dedicated his victory to teammate Gino Mäder following his death at the Tour de Suisse earlier that year.

 Bilbao is taking part in the 2024 Tour de France.